Sanjana-chennu/EDA-IPL/README.md

 ## The Goal
 There are 10 issues (`#E1` through `#E10`) split into exactly three difficulty zones to give you a perfect learning progression:

-1. **🟢 Easy (#E1, #E2, #E3)**: Gentle introductions.
+1. **Easy (#E1, #E2, #E3)**: Gentle introductions.
 Basic loading, column filtering, and checking data types using simple grouping.
-2. **🟡 Medium (#E4, #E5, #E6, #E7)**: Intermediate-level tasks.
+2. **Medium (#E4, #E5, #E6, #E7)**: Intermediate-level tasks.
 You will be filtering for specific stages of the tournament (Playoffs, Death Overs), merging multiple datasets, and creating dimensional plots (like nested bar charts).
-3. **🔴 Hard (#E8, #E9, #E10)**: Advanced challenges.
+3. **Hard (#E8, #E9, #E10)**: Advanced challenges.
 These demand multi-step logic operations like stateful iterations for batting partnerships or deriving exact mathematical correlations (like Pearson correlation for scoring rates).

 ## The Data
 We are using the IPL Dataset containing `matches.csv` and `deliveries.csv`.
 The dataset is included right here in the `data/` folder of this repository so you can load it instantly without downloading anything.